 Fourth, mix whiskey with mineral water.
 Instead of using ordinary water, you should instead mix your whiskey with mineral water.
 Apart from helping to reduce the burn, mineral water will also help to retain the drink’s natural flavors.
 Tonic water works great with whiskey.

-Have you got a tip?
+Any tips?
 Leave us a comment on how you overcome whiskey burn